-ViralClear Pharmaceuticals, Inc. is a majority-owned subsidiary of the Company, formerly known as NeuroClear Technologies, Inc. which was an early stage medical device company developing an advanced biomedical signal recording and processing technology platform for electroneurogram (ENG) recordings based on the core competencies of the PURE (Precise Uninterrupted Real-time evaluation of Electrograms) EPTM signal processing technology, such as broad dynamic range of recorded signals and low signal-to-noise ratio.
-In March 2020, NeuroClear was renamed to ViralClear and repurposed to bring a broad-spectrum antiviral agent against the SARS-COV-2 (COVID-19) virus to market.
-As of June 30, 2020, the Company had a majority interest in ViralClear of 69.4%.
-Currently ViralClear is developing merimepodib (MMPD), a broad-spectrum, host-directed antiviral candidate acquired from Trek Therapeutics, PBC ("Trek"), a related party in March 2020, with activity against COVID-19 in clicultures.
+ViralClear Pharmaceuticals, Inc. ("ViralClear") is a majority-owned subsidiary of the Company formerly known as NeuroClear Technologies, Inc. This subsidiary was established November 2018 to pursue additional applications of the PURE EPTM signal processing technology outside of EP.
+In March 2020, NeuroClear Technologies, Inc. was renamed ViralClear to develop merimepodib, a broad-spectrum anti-viral agent that showed potential to treat COVID-19.
+We currently do not intend to further develop merimepodib.
+As of September 30, 2020, the Company retains 69.4% ownership of ViralClear.

-Merimepodib targets a host enzyme required for guanosine synthesis, IMPDH.
-The molecule has activity against a broad spectrum of RNA and DNA viruses; it was previously in development as a treatment for chronic hepatitis C and psoriasis by Vertex Pharmaceuticals Incorporated (Vertex) involving more than 400 subjects.
-In April 2020, ViralClear published first pre-clinical data generated under contract with Galveston National Laboratory at The University of Texas Medical Branch.
+ViralClear's merimepodib (MMPD) is a broad-spectrum, host-directed antiviral drug that demonstrated activity against SARS-CoV-2 in Vero Cell tissue cultures which the subsidiary acquired from Trek Therapeutics, PBC ("Trek"), a related party in March 2020.
+MMPD targets a host enzyme (IMPDH, Inosine Mono Phosphate Dehydrogenase) required for guanine synthesis.
+Merimepodib is active against a broad spectrum of RNA and DNA viruses.
+More than 400 patients with chronic hepatitis C and with psoriasis received the drug in clinical trials conducted by Vertex Pharmaceuticals Incorporated (Vertex).
+In April 2020, ViralClear published a manuscript entitled, "The IMPDH inhibitor merimepodib suppresses SARS-COV-2 replication in vitro" on pre-clinical data generated under a contract with Galveston National Laboratory at The University of Texas Medical Branch.

-A manuscript entitled, "The IMPDH inhibitor merimepodib suppresses SARS-COV-2 replication in vitro" was authored by Natalya Bukreyeva, Emily K. Mantlo, Rachel A. Sattler, Cheng Huang, Slobodan Paessler, DVM, Ph.D of the UTMB Galveston National Laboratory and Jerome Zeldis, M.D., Ph.D of ViralClear.
-In-vitro studies referenced in the manuscript determined that merimepodib decreased viral production by over 98%.
-Additional data was published in F1000 Research, which indicated that merimepodib in combination with remdesivir completely decreased SARS-CoV-2 production in the Vero Cell model.
-The article entitled, "The IMPDH inhibitor merimepodib provided in combination with the adenosine analogue remdesivir reduces SARS-CoV-2 replication to undetectable levels in vitro" was authored by Natalya Bukreyeva, Rachel A. Sattler, Emily K. Mantlo, Timothy Wanninger, John T. Manning, Cheng Huang and Slobodan Paessler of the UTMB Galveston National Laboratory and Dr. Jerome Zeldis.
+These in-vitro studies determined that merimepodib markedly decreased virus production.
+Additional data was published in May 2020 in F1000 Research that demonstrated merimepodib in combination with remdesivir decreased SARS-CoV-2 production to undetectable levels in pre-clinical testing.
+The article was titled, "The IMPDH inhibitor merimepodib provided in combination with the adenosine analogue remdesivir reduces SARS-CoV-2 replication to undetectable levels in vitro."

-The Company is pursuing development of merimepodib for the treatment of COVID-19 through FDA-approved clinical trials that commenced in Q2 2020.
-In May 2020, the FDA cleared the Investigational New Drug Application to enable the Company to proceed its proposed Phase II study of merimepodib oral solution in adults with COVID-19 who are hospitalized and either require supplemental oxygen or are on non-invasive ventilation or high flow oxygen devices.
-The first clinical trial is currently enrolling patients at three Mayo Clinic sites (Phoenix, AZ, Jacksonville, FL, and Rochester, MN), Atlantic Health System in both Morristown, NJ and Summit, NJ, and St. David's South Austin Medical Center.
-This phase 2 randomized, double-blind, placebo-controlled study will enroll approximately 40 adult patients with advanced coronavirus disease 2019 (COVID-19), who have a score of 3 or 4 on the National Institute of Allergy and Infectious Disease (NIAID) 8-point ordinal scale and at least one of the following: fever, cough, sore throat, malaise, headache, muscle pain, shortness of breath at rest or with exertion, confusion or symptoms of severe lower respiratory symptoms.
-Approximately 40 patients will be randomized 1:1 to receive oral administration of MMPD with remdesivir or placebo with remdesivir, which design is intended to evaluate the potential synergy between merimepodib and remdesivir in clinical setting.
-In July 2020, enrollment of adult patients began for ViralClear's additional trial in the outpatient setting with just merimepodib at four trial sites located in Austin, TX, Rochester, MN, Jacksonville, FL, and Scottsdale, AZ.
+The Company commenced FDA-approved clinical trials in Q2 2020 for the development of merimepodib for the treatment of COVID-19.
+In May 2020, the FDA cleared the Investigational New Drug Application that enabled the Company to proceed its proposed Phase 2 study of merimepodib oral solution in adults with COVID-19 who were hospitalized and either required supplemental oxygen or were on non-invasive ventilation or high flow oxygen devices.
+The first clinical trial enrolled patients at three Mayo Clinic sites (Phoenix, AZ, Jacksonville, FL, and Rochester, MN), Atlantic Health System in both Morristown, NJ and Summit, NJ, St. David's South Austin Medical Center, Holy Family Hospital Fort Lauderdale, FL and Sarah Cannon Houston TX.
+This phase 2 randomized, double-blind, placebo-controlled study was set to enroll between forty-one and eighty adult patients with advanced coronavirus disease 2019 (COVID-19), who had a score of 3 or 4 on the National Institute of Allergy and Infectious Disease (NIAID) 8-point ordinal scale and at least one of the following: fever, cough, sore throat, malaise, headache, muscle pain, shortness of breath at rest or with exertion, confusion or symptoms of severe lower respiratory symptoms.
+The patients received a combination merimepodib/remdesivir or placebo/remdesivir in a 1:1 randomization.